Kent Hrbek: Other affiliations

 Hrbek is an avid hunter and fisherman, particularly in his home state of Minnesota.
 He hosted an outdoor sports program on KMSP-TV called Kent Hrbek Outdoors from 2004 to 2010.
 Hrbek is a perennial pitchman for Twin Cities-area HVAC companies offering Carrier Heating and Air Conditioning equipment.
 He has a series of baseball fields named after him in his hometown of Bloomington.

 Since Kent Hrbek's father died of amyotrophic lateral sclerosis (ALS, or "Lou Gehrig's disease") in 1982, he has worked to increase awareness of the disease.
 Hrbek hosts an annual charity golf tournament in Minnesota to raise money for ALS research and makes many public appearances on behalf of the cause.
 He also participates in an annual fundraising event called the "Black Woods Blizzard Tour," a snowmobile excursion around northern Minnesota which raises money to fight the deadly disease.
 As of 2019, Hrbek and his then-wife, Jeanie Hrbek, were honorary co-chairs of the ALS Association's MN/ND/SD Chapter.
 He was awarded the Lou Gehrig Memorial Award in 1991 for his efforts.

+Personal life

+Hrbek has a daughter, Heidi, from his marriage to Jeanie.
+Jeanie and Kent divorced in 2018.
+Kent married Kristen Thoen in October, 2024.